-In about 2005, the Commission on Gender Equality attempted to offer an alternative to the Muslim Marriages Bill by drafting a Recognition of Religious Marriages Bill, which it submitted to the Ministry of Home Affairs.
-The Recognition of Religious Marriages Bill purports to afford recognition to all religious marriages by allowing religious communities to regulate their own religious marriages while requiring the dissolution of the marriages to be regulated through a civil court on terms similar to those contained in the Divorce Act.
-The Recognition of Religious Marriages Bill did not appear to elicit support from any of the South African religious communities and appears to have been shelved.
+In about 2005, the Commission on Gender Equality attempted to offer an alternative to the Muslim Marriages Bill by drafting a Recognition of Religious Marriages Bill, which it submitted to the Ministry of Home Affairs.71 The Recognition of Religious Marriages Bill purports to afford recognition to all religious marriages by allowing religious communities to regulate their own religious marriages while requiring the dissolution of the marriages to be regulated through a civil court on terms similar to those contained in the Divorce Act.72 The Recognition of Religious Marriages Bill did not appear to elicit support from any of the South African religious communities and appears to have been shelved.73

-By 2009, when no further progress appeared to be on the horizon for the recognition of Muslim marriages, the Women's Legal Centre Trust (WLCT) launched an application in the Constitutional Court, asking for direct access to the Court and that the Court order the South African government to enact legislation to recognize and regulate the consequences of Muslim marriages.
-The WLCT is a non-profit trust and manages the Women's Legal Centre (WLC), a non-profit law center that conducts public inter-
+By 2009, when no further progress appeared to be on the horizon for the recognition of Muslim marriages, the Women's Legal Centre Trust (WLCT) launched an application in the Constitutional Court, asking for direct access to the Court and that the Court order the South African government to enact legislation to recognize and regulate the consequences of Muslim marriages.74 The WLCT is a non-profit trust and manages the Women's Legal Centre (WLC), a non-profit law center that conducts public interest litigation to protect and advance the human rights of women.75

-Freedom and Women's Rights to Equality: A South African Case Study of Muslim Marriages, 28 Hum.
-Rts.
+Marriages, 28 HUM.
+RTS.
 Q. 740 (2006).